 Houston, we have a problem

 Not every childhood vaccination contains aluminum.
 But many of the childhood vaccines do.
-It is a vaccine ingredient in the hepatitis B vaccine that’s given to the four million babies born each year in the United States within a few hours of life.
+The hepatitis B vaccine contains this vaccine ingredient.
+And the hepatitis B vaccine is given to the four million babies born each year in the United States.
+Nurses inject babies with the hep B vaccine within a few hours of life.

-Aluminum is an adjuvant, used as a vaccine ingredient to help the body recognize that the injected material in the vaccine is foreign and that the body needs to mount an attack against it.
+Aluminum is an adjuvant.
+It’s a vaccine ingredient to help the body recognize that the injected material in the vaccine is foreign and that the body needs to mount an attack against it.

 The hepatitis B vaccine contains 250 micrograms of aluminum.